zrichz/StableDiffusionStuff/README.md

 # Interpolate

 ### Very basic instruction: ###
-* a) download the interpolate.py and put it in your scripts folder of automatic1111. restart gui if it is running
+* a) download the interpolate.py and put it in your scripts folder of automatic1111.
+Restart gui if it is running
 * b) on img2img, select interpolate from dropdown.
 * c) put your first image into the image input, your second image into the image input provided by the script near the bottom
 * d) think of a prompt for your first image, lets call this promptA, and a second prompt for the second image, promptB